23+ Mobile Gaming Statistics for 2022—Insights Into a $175B Games Market

 Mobile gaming gender statistics show that 4.5% of women who play mobile games pay for the in-app game content, compared to 3.3% of men who do.

-7. About 53% of internet users between the age of 45-54 years play mobile games.
+7. Every 2 out of 3 users in the 55–64 age group play mobile games.

 US Mobile Gaming Statistics